Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "…Oh?"

 "You’re coming up on the end of your community service.
 A couple more months and the time you owe to the SOR is going to come into play.
 That means you *could* be working with my son.
 Directly.
-Exactly what you would be doing and who you would be working with, how sensitive your work would be...that’s all still being decided."
+Exactly what you would be doing and who you would be working with, how sensitive your work would be... that’s all still being decided."

 Nofl gave him the shrewdest look he could manage, and blinked both layers of his eyelids.
 "My implants are the problem, aren’t they?"